Contact Lens Care

 Which contact lenses should I wear for sport?

-The most popular contact lenses to play sports in tend to be daily disposables, or 'dailies', which some regular glasses wearers also rely on when they're out on the court or field.
-You can apply a fresh pair of lenses before game time, then simply throw them away after to be sure of total hygiene.
+The most popular contact lenses to play sports in are daily contact lenses, or 'dailies', which some regular glasses wearers also rely on when they're out on the court or field.
+You can apply a fresh pair of daily disposable lenses before game time, then throw them away after to be sure of total hygiene.

-Contact lenses made from silicone hydrogel are a great fit for most active lens wearers as the highly breathable material allows up to six times the amount of oxygen to reach the eye than with most other contacts.
+Soft lenses made from Silicone hydrogel material are an excellent fit for most active lens wearers and tend to be more popular than gas permeable lenses.
+They are a safer option for contact sports as they are less likely to become dislodged and can withstand rapid eye movements.
+The highly breathable material allows up to six times the amount of oxygen to reach the eye than with most other contacts.
 As well as keeping your eyes moist and fresh, they’re extra resistant to protein build-up, which reduces the risk of picking up any dirt or potential irritants during the game.

 Alternatively, if you’re a regular wearer of monthly or two weekly contact lenses, taking a small bottle of solution with you can be a great idea to give your lenses a precautionary clean when you’re finished.

 How do I decide which option is best for me?

 Before deciding on a contact lens that is best for you, we recommend speaking to your optician.
 They'll be able to advise you on the best contact lenses for you based on your individual needs and the type of sports you enjoy playing.
 They will most likely take into account:

 Once you have your prescription, you can get ready to engage in your favourite sporting activities, feeling comfortable and confident.